EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 FP: Yes, the broker should be notified of revocation.
 This is not specified here, and I think this is a general topic that the framework should address: no profile deals with revocations so far, as far as I can tell.
 Some additional content on revocation is in the ace-key-groupcomm doc.
 -->

 Note that AS1 and AS2 might either be co-resident or be 2 separate physical entities, in which case access control policies must be exchanged between AS1 and AS2, so that they agree on rights for joining nodes about specific topics.
-How the policies are exchanged is out of scope for this profile.
+How the policies are exchanged is out of scope for this specification.

-# coap_pubsub_app Profile {#profile}
+# coap_pubsub_app Application Profile {#profile}

 This profile uses {{I-D.ietf-ace-key-groupcomm}}, which expands the ACE framework.
 This document specifies which exact parameters from {{I-D.ietf-ace-key-groupcomm}} have to be used, and the values for each parameter.